rieckpil/progmot/content/post/writing-a-book-remotely.md

 {{< tweet user="rieckpil" id="1421811091152191488" >}}

-We recorded this release party for those that couldn't make it to the live event on the 1st of August 2021 and [uploaded the video on YouTube](https://www.youtube.com/watch?v=oaWEKvVXucU).
+We recorded this release party for those that couldn't make it to the live event on the 1st of August 2021 and [uploaded the video on YouTube](https://www.youtube.com/watch?v=oaWEKvVXucU):

+{{< youtube oaWEKvVXucU >}}

 We were all super happy with the outcome of the release party and our progress.
 At that time we already had 500 readers and getting more and more attention.